mgarl-10/Yellow_protein/README.md

 1. **Comparative transcriptomic analysis** of *Chelymorpha alternans*
 2. **Phylogenetic analysis** of Yellow protein family genes
 3. **Ovary-associated gland transcriptome analysis** for additional Cassidinae species
+4. **Co-phylogenetic analysis** between Yellow proteins and _Stammera_ symbionts

 All analyses were performed on a Linux high-performance computing (HPC) cluster using `qsub`.